Singularities in positive characteristic, stratification and simplification of the singular locus: Proof of Theorem

 \

-\begin{Paragraph} {\bf Idea of the proof of Theorem \ref{ordertau}. }{\rm Observe that there are two statements in Theorem \ref{ordertau}: the first is a result about differential algebras, while the second part is the corresponding statement for the weak transform of a differential algebra after a finite sequence of monoidal transformations.
+\begin{Paragraph} {\bf Idea of the proof of Theorem \ref{ordertau}. }{\rm Observe that there are two statements in Theorem \ref{ordertau}: the first is a result about differential Rees algebras, while the second part is the corresponding statement for the weighted transform of a differential Rees algebra after a finite sequence of monoidal transformations.

 \

 The first part of the Theorem will be proven in two steps: 1 and 2.
 In step 1 we will show that differential algebras contain sequences of elements with special properties.
 This will be used in step 2 to accomplish the first part of Theorem \ref{ordertau}.